mindspore-ai/docs/tutorials/source_en/beginner/dataset.md

 <class 'mindspore.dataset.engine.datasets_vision.MnistDataset'>
 ```

 Use iterator to loop and output data.
-Define a visualization function below to iterate through 9 images in the Mnist dataset for display.
+Define a visualization function below to iterate through 9 images in the MNIST dataset for display.

 ```python
 def visualize(dataset):